cloh-jzhang/cloh-jzhang.github.io/_posts/2016-01-02-california-np.md

 Golden Canyon was our first sense of scale: trapped within its barren hold, it's easy to forget that the canyon is but a tiny fraction of the park's wonders - a small branch on a Giant Sequoia.
 Back at the trailhead, the valley expanded again for miles left and right, and the mountains loomed steady ahead.

 With the sun setting, we hurried to Badwater Basin, famous for  its geography and its salt.
 The lowest point in North America, the basin is the final resting point for flash floods.
-The rainwater evaporates, leaving behind salt that accumulates into a wide field of white.
+When the rainwater evaporates, it leeaves behind salt that accumulates into a wide field of white.
 Exploring until the sunset leaked through a distant valley, we walked back with a lingering taste of salt in our mouths.

 <figure>
 	<img src="{{ '/assets/img/death_valley/badwater_basin.jpg' | prepend: site.baseurl }}" alt="" height="350px" width="600px">